zaczap/bios201/Workshop2/README.md

 genome and need to map multiple samples, you can instruct STAR to load it once and share that genome between multiple processes. -->

 Run the first-pass alignment for Norm1.
+This can take a few minutes.
 ```
 genomeDir=/afs/ir/users/e/t/etsang/bios201/workshop2/STAR_hg19_chr10